(There may be affiliate links in this post – click here to learn more)

 - Small, plastic, toy animals or mini-action figures

-- Tiny tools (tool sets for mini zen gardens like these are the perfect size)
+- Tiny tools (tool sets for mini zen gardens are usually the perfect size)

 If you use kinetic sand, you can also use some of your smaller play-doh accessories since the sand is moldable.
 My kids like using cookie cutters, plastic knives and dollar store plastic shot glasses (don’t judge me) for making mini-sand castles.

-Or, to avoid having to explain to your 5 year old what a shot glass is, you could always just buy the kinetic sand mini-toy kits that are made for this kind of thing.
+Or, to avoid having to explain to your 5 year old what a shot glass is, you could always just buy the kinetic sand mini-toy kits that are made for this kind of thing (they’re like regular sandbox toys but tiny).

 But, before you run to the backyard sandbox with cake carrier in hand, check out the tips below to ensure a smooth DIY mini-sandbox experience.